StardewConfigMenu/StardewConfigMenu/README.md

 ### Mods

- - Check Nexus for up to date list
+ - Check the Requirements section on [Nexus](https://www.nexusmods.com/stardewvalley/mods/1312) for up to date list

 ### Credit